 Closing Date: 23.59 hours BST on Monday 03 April 2023

-We welcome applications from health care professionals with excellent teaching and research capabilities, particular expertise in cancer education and experience of leadership on large complex BSc, MSc and professional practice courses.
+We welcome applications from health care professionals with excellent teaching and research capabilities, and specific expertise in clinical endoscopy training.

 Birmingham City University is growing in quality and standing, with an academic STEAM agenda at the heart of our ambitions.
 We are transforming the lives of students and their communities, and want outstanding academics to join us in taking us on the next stage of our exciting journey.